 Beaches in La Graciosa

 La Graciosa is home to some of the most beautiful and secluded beaches in the Canary Islands.
-There, you can spend quiet days playing with the soft golden sand and swimming in the fantastic turquoise waters.
+There, you can spend quiet days playing with the golden sand, swimming and basking in the sun.
 And with barely any tourists around, you will be able to enjoy the mesmerizing scenery in total peace.

-Some of the best La Graciosa beaches are:
+Some of the most popular La Graciosa beaches are:

-- Las Conchas: located at the foot of mountain Bermeja in the north of La Graciosa, Las Conchas is the most idyllic beach on the island.
-While the strong currents may prevent you from swimming in the amazing turquoise waters, it is definitely worth visiting the heavenly pristine beach to marvel at the breathtaking volcanic landscape and feel a true sense of freedom.
-Not to mention the spectacular views of the islet of Montaña Clara!
+- Las Conchas: located at the foot of Mountain Bermeja in the north of La Graciosa, Las Conchas is the most idyllic beach on the island.
+While the strong currents may prevent you from swimming, it is worth visiting the pristine beach to marvel at the beauty of the landscape.

 - El Salado: this beautiful beach is one of the most accessible in La Graciosa.
-It takes only 15 minutes to reach it on foot from Caleta de Sebo and the coastal path offers spectacular views of Lanzarote.
-If you decide to cycle to El Salado, bear in mind that you might have to get off your bike and walk part of the route due to the accumulated sand.
+It takes only 15 minutes to reach it on foot from Caleta de Sebo and the coastal path offers breathtaking views of Lanzarote.
+There's also a campsite right next to the beach.

 Activities in La Graciosa